Sections Of This Article:

 Whether you see the influence in the results, or not, combining ideas from different fields is a way of coming up with something new, as well as having a story, which can be a very important factor in the success of a contemporary watch, for reasons I’ll look at below.

-When developing creative ideas for our own watch brand, I would grab inspiring images I came across or make notes of ideas as I discovered them, to explore and develop in more detail later.
+To develop creative ideas for our own watch brand, I would grab inspiring images I came across or make notes of ideas as I discovered them, to explore and develop in more detail later.
 Some of them work, some don’t.
 In another section of this article I’ll go into details of how I got the ideas for many of our uniquely creative watches.

 Practicalities And Engineering Inspirations